 Water quality is important.
 That’s why scores of Iowa corn growers are dedicated to implementing on-farm conservation practices to improve soil and water quality, but it’s not a one-size-fits-all problem.
 Because every farm is different with unique conditions like soil type, geography and management practices, each farmer has to manage the many variables on his or her respective farm.

 As we look to continue the conversation on soil health and water quality, we are excited to launch our new Iowa Corn Stewardship Advocates program.
-Exclusive to Iowa Corn Growers Association members, the program gives you an opportunity to stay up-to-date with hot topics, news events and upcoming stewardship activities that are most relevant to your farming operation.
+Exclusive to Iowa Corn Growers Association (ICGA) members, the program gives you an opportunity to stay up-to-date with hot topics, news events and upcoming activities that are most relevant to your farming operation.
 You will receive:

 - Monthly email updates from Iowa Corn Sustainable Program Manager, Ben Gleason, and other experts on the topics of soil health, conservation and water quality

 - Inside information on stewardship topics impacting your farm

 - The scoop on upcoming Iowa Corn stewardship activities and events

 Sign up to be an Iowa Corn Stewardship Advocate today!

 Iowa Corn collaborates with key stakeholders to focus on developing and implementing workable science-based solutions to water quality issues.
 Here are some projects and initiatives that Iowa Corn is involved in to improve Iowa’s water: